Claire-Fisher/Donofy/TESTING.md

 * Expected:
   * On valid form submission, direct to checkout/billing_success page.
   * Donation Successful page gives a breakdown of all the correct data.
-  * Live email thank you a breakdown of donation made sent to the user.
+  * Live email thank you, with a breakdown of the donation made, sent to the user.
 * Testing:
   * Made a test payment.
 * Result:
-  * Site behaved as expected and correct success template rendered.
+  * Site behaved as expected and the correct success template was rendered.
-  * Site behaved as expected and Donation Successful template displayed all the correct information.
+  * Site behaved as expected and the Donation Successful template displayed all the correct information.
-  * Site behaved as expected and confirmation email, with all the correct data, received.
+  * Site behaved as expected and the confirmation email, with all the correct data, was received.
 * Action:
   * None
 ***